 Lothian Broadband does not provide a dedicated email address at present.

 No, our service and technology does not require a telephone line.
 You will still get our service if you cancel your phone line.

 You can setup BT Sport in your household even without BT Broadband.
 You can get it either through a Sky subscription or Smart TV.
 You can also download the BT Sports App onto your computer and then link your computer with a HDMI cable to your TV.

-BT TV is tied into BT’s Broadband service.
+BT Vision is tied into BT’s Broadband service.

 Sky TV is an independent service that is delivered to you via a satellite dish.
 You can easily connect a Sky+HD Box (used for Catch Up TV, TV on Demand for which you need broadband) to our router.

 Lothian Broadband currently does not provide VoIP phones (internet phones), but we provide the excellent broadband service you will need for Internet Telephony.
 VoIP stands for Voice over Internet Protocol.
 VoIP allows you to make free, or very low cost, telephone calls over the Internet.

 There are several VoIP suppliers in the UK, however, we are able to offer our customers the chance to save more than £200 on your home phone bill with Vonage.